backstage-technical-services/hub/docs/Our Tools.md

 Sadly Snyk.io is not linked to the GitHub organisation, so access is limited.
 However, you can request access by asking in Slack.

+## Keycloak

+The API and SPA use [Keycloak][keycloak] for authentication and authorisation.
+You do not need to access Keycloak itself to be able to use the site, but until we have migrated our existing users over (which will happen when v5 nears released) you will need to ask for a user account to be created.
+You can do this in [Slack][slack].

 ## Sentry

 Sentry is a cloud-based error monitoring tool used to detect application